 How to pan fry tofu

-Heat oil in a wide pan and pan-fry tofu in batches, without overcrowding.
-Cook on medium-high flame and do not stir for 4-5 minutes.
+Heat oil in a wide pan.
+Place tofu in hot oil in a single layer without overcrowding the pan.
+Pan-fry on medium-high heat and do not stir for 4-5 minutes.

 Flip and cook the other side for 5 to 6 minutes, again without stirring.
-If they’re not well browned, flip again and fry 3-5 minutes more.
-This way the tofu slices turn out perfectly browned and crispy.
+If they’re not fried to a golden brown, flip again and fry 3-5 minutes more.
+This way the tofu cubes turn out perfectly browned and crispy.

 At this stage, the fried tofu will be hard and seem not-so-appetizing (as one of my readers pointed out in the comments).
 But you’ll have to finish the recipe with the sauce to realize its awesomeness!